Yakub (Nation of Islam): Commentary

 Some have taken the story of Yakub as an allegory.
 Warith Deen Mohammed took his father Elijah Muhammad's teaching about Yakub and his "white devils" to represent a state of mind.
 Knight has said the story is pseudoscience, but stresses that eugenics was considered science during Fard's epoch.
 Knight feels the Yakub story is more scientific than the resurrection of Jesus or the claim that Muhammad rode a flying horse to enter paradise to converse with dead prophets.
 Knight says that the narrative of Yakub was useful for him, as he used it to recon with the social construction of race and white privilege.
 From that perspective, Knight sees the Yakub myth as "absolutely true."
 He believes that the meanings of the myth are malleable.

 Eunice G. Pollack contextualizes the narrative as part of the Nation of Islam's antisemitism.
 The NOI claims that Jews were not the chosen people of God, but that black people were.
 Then, Yakub contrived to take this birthright from the black race and give it to "white Jews", a people he had created.
 The NOI connects this claim to the biblical story of Jacob taking a birthright away from his brother, Esau.
 The NOI promises to free descendants of Esau from 4,000 years of Jacob's Satanic power.
 Pollard opines that scholars and commentators usually fail to recognize antisemitic tropes in the beliefs and theology of the Nation of Islam.

 Fredrik deBoer has analyzed Yakub in the context of the Nation of Islam's politics.
-The world Yakub created is one where lighter-skinned people want to dominate those who are darker, meaning White Americans want to dominate African Americans, Ashkenazi Jews seek to dominate Sephardic Jews, and North Africa wants to dominate Southern Africa.
-Race, racism, and everything else stem from Yakub.
-Since the Nation sees racial antagonism as inherent, it naturally leads to their racial separatism.
+He argued that the world Yakub created is one where lighter-skinned people want to dominate those who are darker, meaning that "White America seeks to dominate black, Ashkenazic Jews seek to dominate Sephardic, northern Africa seeks to dominate southern.
+From Yakub stems race, stems racism, stems everything.
+Because Yakub theory posits racial antagonism as inherent and existential, it leads naturally to racial separatism".